iftechfoundation/twine-specs/twine-1-twsoutput.md

 **Note:** This is historical documentation on a version of Twine no longer maintained.
 It is provided to help current and future developers understand and potentially parse files created with Twine 1 or compatible Twee compilers.

-In Twine 1, the archive TWS format uses a [byte-stream Python "pickle" serialization](https://docs.python.org/3/library/pickle.html).
+In Twine 1, the archive TWS format was generated from [byte-stream Python "pickle" serialization](https://docs.python.org/2/library/pickle.html) in Python 2.
 Story metadata and passages are encoded as properties of a single Python object.

 **Note**: Although there is no formal specification of the pickle serialization, there are multiple protocols (versions) documented.
 For specific information on each protocol, consult [PEP 307](https://peps.python.org/pep-0307/), [PEP 3154](https://peps.python.org/pep-3154/), and [PEP 574](https://peps.python.org/pep-0574/).
 It is strongly recommended to use an existing library or software tool to process the byte-stream rather than attempt to process binary data directly.